 CBD and Dogs

-CBD is on the rise as the next big health trend, being used to treat everything from depression and anxiety to epilepsy and arthritis.
+CBD is on the rise as the next big health trend.
 Its miraculous properties have been so successful that people have begun trying its effects on their animal companions as well.
 While this is certainly an option and even a great idea in some cases, there are a few things to keep in mind before giving CBD oil to your pet.

 Because CBD comes from cannabis, which is still illegal at a federal level, there is less research into its effects on animals than many veterinarians would like there to be.
 In most places, it is outright illegal for vets to bring up CBD as a potential treatment to pets ailments for fear of losing their medical license.
 There is some scientific data to go on though, as some of the states where cannabis is legal, they have been able to experiment.
 The primary discovery was that dogs have a very similar endocannabinoid system, the system responsible for breaking down and utilizing CBD and other cannabinoids, to humans.
 Thus, the effects of the compound are also quite similar.
 The difference lies in how dogs process CBD.
 It has a stronger effect on them than it does on us, so keeping an eye on dosage is extremely important.

 Thankfully, calculating that dosage isn’t terribly difficult.
 The primary way to figure out how much will achieve the desired effect is based on the dog’s weight.

 - 0.05mg CBD x 0.5kg of body weight (low)

 - 0.125mg CBD x 0.5kg of body weight (middle)